 Federal, Quebec ministers say major grocers need to sign code of conduct

-Members of Parliament grilled leaders from Walmart Canada and Loblaw Cos.
-Ltd. over their unwillingness to agree to a draft grocery code of conduct, as the federal and Quebec agriculture and food ministers called on all members of the industry supply chain to sign on.
+The federal and Quebec agriculture and food ministers are calling on all members of the grocery industry supply chain to sign onto a code of conduct.

 Federal Minister Lawrence MacAulay and Quebec Minister Andre Lamontagne said they're disappointed to see the grocery code of conduct has still not been launched after years of work.